tabreturn/tabreturn.github.io/_posts/2018-06-20-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

   <figcaption>Left: editing a vector version of the Twitter logo in Adobe Illustrator.
 Right: editing a JPG version of the same logo in Photoshop.</figcaption>
 </figure>

 Notice how all of the `cp__` variables reference the centre of the display window (`250, 250`), meaning that all of the control points currently lie where the yellow and pale pink line cross.
-To visualise how the curve is manipulated, add a red line connecting the first anchor and control point.
+To visualise how the curve is manipulated, add a red line connecting the first vertex and control point.
 Adjust the `cp1y` variable to add some curve:

 {% highlight py %}
 ...